You perhaps are aware of the main effect of ultraviolet (UV) radiation on humans. Or better still experienced some of the effects.

 A few examples of materials where UV stabilizers can eliminate the problem of UV deterioration include:

 Most of these materials are not UV resistant.
 They have to be specially treated.
-Why buying your products, check for UV-resistant details.
+Why buy your products, check for UV-resistant details.

 Another material is carbon black that offers black coloration and reduces the risk of degradation.
 It provides protective surface coatings.
 The carbon black is a low-cost option.